lrodero/cats-effect-tutorial/tutorial.md

 So far so good!
 We are almost there, we only need to allocate the buffer that will be used for moving data around.
-It could have been created by `transmitLoop` itself but then we would need to refactor the function to prevent creating a new array at each iteration.
-That will be done by our `transfer` function (by convenience we hardcode the buffer size to 10KBs, but that can be made configurable easily):
+It could have been created by `transmit` itself but then we would need to refactor the function to prevent creating a new array at each iteration.
+That will be done by a new `transfer` function (by convenience we hardcode the buffer size to 10KBs, but that can be made configurable easily):